MaelDrapier/musicalbeeps/README.md

 # MusicalNotes
-A Python module to play musical notes from the command line or from another python program.
+A python module to play musical notes from the command line or from another python program.